openmichigan/OERbit/sites/all/modules/print/lib/README.txt

-// $Id: README.txt,v 1.1.4.2 2009/04/27 22:53:50 jcnventura Exp $
+Instead of placing the downloaded external libs (such as TCPDF, dompdf, etc.) used by the print module here, you should place them in sites/all/libraries.

-This directory should be used to place the downloaded external libs used by the print module (such as TCPDF, dompdf, etc.).
+This directory is still a valid location for them, however.
+The Libraries API module library path is also valid.